-When choosing which MOSFET to use, there are some considerations you need to think about before making the jump.
-Firstly, consider which functionalities you need and what you’d like from your gun.
-If you want full customisation and to change a whole bunch of settings, the more expensive MOSFETs will likely be a good choice for you.
+When choosing which MOSFET to use, there are some considerations you need to think about before making your decision.
+Firstly, consider what features you need and what you would like from your gun.
+If you want full customisation and change a lot of settings, the more expensive MOSFETs will likely be a good choice for you.

-However, if you’re looking to protect your trigger switch and your battery, you could opt for a more basic setup such as the Gate Pico SSR3 or if you already have damaged contacts the Titan V2 Basic MOSFET.
-This still provides a range of functionality but comes in much more affordable than the V3 or the V2 Advanced.
+However, if you’re looking to protect your trigger switch and your battery, you could opt for a more basic setup such as the Gate Pico SSR3 or, if you already have damaged contacts, the Titan V2 Basic MOSFET.
+This option still provides a range of functionality but is much more affordable than the V3 or the V2 Advanced.